VSSnippet/SheetToTable/README.md

-Creating a comprehensive README file for your React app that utilizes Tailwind CSS and enables downloading Excel data as a styled PDF is crucial for understanding the project's scope, setup, and usage.
-Here’s a sample README file tailored to your app:

----

 # Excel Table to PDF with Tailwind CSS

 This React app allows users to upload an Excel file, display its content in a table with Tailwind CSS styling, and download the table as a PDF with the selected style.